zancas/resume/za_resume.rst

-Autonomy Advocate Seeking to Create An Environment Where Tolerance and Diversity Can Flourish
+Autonomy Advocate Working to Create An Environment Where Tolerance and Diversity Can Flourish

 (Distributed Computation, Cryptocurrencies, Distributed Storage, Privacy)